hyperledger/fabric/docs/source/channel_update_tutorial.rst

   docker-compose -f docker/docker-compose-org3.yaml up -d

-If the command is successful, you will see the the creation of the Org3 peer and an instance of the Fabric tools container named Org3CLI:
+If the command is successful, you will see the creation of the Org3 peer and an instance of the Fabric tools container named Org3CLI:

 .. code:: bash